 This is a rubbish answer, but, it depends on your circumstances.

 It also depends on the goal you’re trying to achieve.
 Are you trying to remove bugs & tar or are you looking for a general clean.

 If you have a good pressure washer and foam cannon, snow foam is the best option.

 If you don’t, you probably want to consider Traffic Film Remover or a Pre-Wash degreaser.

-Iron Fallout removers and Bug & Tar removers are great in specific situations, but not for every wash.
+Iron Fallout removers and Bug & Tar removers are great in specific situations.

 If you have the money, experiment with the products and find out what works best for you.

-How To Apply Pre-Wash Products
+How To Pre-Wash A Car

 Every product on this list has a different application method.